stfwn/neural-network-pruning/README.md

 ```
 .
-├── README.md
+├── README.md                       This doc.
-├── main.py                         Entrypoint
+├── main.py                         Entrypoint.
-├── data                            Data dir (managed)
+├── data                            Data dir (managed).
-├── experiments.md                  Notes about experiments
+├── experiments.md                  Notes about experiments.
-├── faq.md                          Notes about why we did things
+├── faq.md                          Notes about why we did things.
-├── google-colab-playground.ipynb   Python notebook to use this repo with Google Colab
+├── google-colab-playground.ipynb   Python notebook to use this repo with Google Colab.
-├── log.md                          Log for university
+├── log.md                          Log for university.
-├── todo.md                         Living to-do list for the project
+├── todo.md                         Living to-do list for the project.
+├── report                          Folder containing everything for the final report.
+├── slides                          Folder containing everything for presentations.
 ├── logs
-│   ├── <*.log>                     Contain hyperparams and data about runs
+│   ├── <*.log>                     Contain hyperparams and data about runs.
-│   ├── analyze.py                  Playground to plot things in
+│   ├── analyze.py                  Playground to plot things in.
-│   ├── helpers.py                  Helpers to import/filter run logs
+│   ├── helpers.py                  Helpers to import/filter run logs.
-│   └── summarize.py                Script to inspect what logs are present in this folder
+│   └── summarize.py                Script to inspect what logs are present in this folder.
-├── tensorboard-logs                Folder where TensorBoard logs are written to
+├── tensorboard-logs                Folder where TensorBoard logs are written to.
-├── report                          Folder containing everything for the final report
-├── slides                          Folder containing everything for presentations
 ├── models
-│   ├── ExpandedModule.py           Base class with weight saving/resetting functionality
+│   ├── ExpandedModule.py           Base class with weight saving/resetting functionality.
-│   ├── Conv6.py                    Convolutional network model with 6 conv layers
+│   ├── Conv6.py                    Convolutional network model with 6 conv layers.
-│   └── LeNet.py                    Fully connected neural network model based on LeNet
+│   └── LeNet.py                    Fully connected neural network model based on LeNet.
-├── initializing.py                 Code for different weight init schemes
+├── initializing.py                 Code for different weight init schemes.
-├── pruning.py                      Pruning code (by Andrei @ BrainCreators)
+├── pruning.py                      Pruning code (by Andrei @ BrainCreators).
-├── testing                         Code for testing networks
+├── testing                         Code for testing networks.
 │   └── Tester.py
-└── training                        Code for training networks
+└── training                        Code for training networks.
     └── Trainer.py
 ```